citp/privacy-policy-historical/b/bu/bul/bulleit.com.md

-> *The following text is extracted and transformed from the bulleit.com privacy policy that was archived on 2015-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150510150642id_/http%3A//www.bulleit.com/privacy-policy-cookies-notice.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bulleit.com privacy policy that was archived on 2015-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151218172839id_/http%3A//www.bulleit.com/privacy-policy-cookies-notice.html) for the most accurate reproduction.*

-# BULLEIT FRONTIER WHISKEY - PRIVACY POLICY AND COOKIE NOTICE
+# Bulleit | Privacy policy cookies notice

 This **Privacy and Cookie Notice** provides a high-level overview of our full **Privacy and Cookie Notice** (click here to access).
 It summarises important information regarding how we collect, use, and share any personal information collected.
-This Privacy and Cookie Notice applies to personal information collected through this website [http://www.bulleit.com](http://www.bulleit.com/), which is operated by **Diageo plc** \- the world’s leading premium drinks business - or one of its group of companies **.** **Bulleit Bourbon** **is one of Diageo’s** outstanding collection of beverage alcohol brands.
+This Privacy and Cookie Notice applies to personal information collected through this website [http://www.bulleit.com](http://www.bulleit.com/), which is operated by **Diageo plc** \- the world’s leading premium drinks business - or one of its group of companies **.** **Bulleit® Bourbon** **is one of Diageo’s** outstanding collection of beverage alcohol brands.

 At relevant points hyperlinks are provided that will take you directly to further information in this document. **Links in this Privacy and Cookie Notice will not take you to any external website or content.**

 ### 1\.
 Introduction